gersimuca/strategy-map/README.md

 # Strategy RTS Engine

 A real-time strategy (RTS) engine.
-The project demonstrates a modular game architecture with tile-based maps, unit selection, and A* pathfinding.
+A modular game architecture with tile-based maps, unit selection, and A* pathfinding.

 Built using: